-Next Steps
+Next steps

-You'll get information on how to enroll in a plan (if you're eligible) when you get your eligibility notice.
+You'll get information on how to enroll in a plan (if you're eligible) when you get your Eligibility Notice.

-Get help in a language other than English
+Get help in a language other than English (Pages 8-9)

-Pages 9-10

-If you or someone you're helping has a question about the Health Insurance Marketplace, you have the right to get help and information in your language at no cost to you.
+If you or someone you're helping has a question about the Marketplace, you have the right to get help and information in your language at no cost to you.

-Eligible immigration status list:
+Eligible immigration status list

-Please make updates to match short form.
 Use this list to answer questions about eligible immigration status.
-If you see your status below, check the box that says "yes."
+If you see your status below, fill in the box that says "yes."

 - Lawful permanent resident (LPR/Green Card holder)

 - Lawful temporary resident

 - Member of a federally recognized Indian tribe or American Indian born in Canada

 - Resident of American Samoa

 - Asylee

 - Refugee

 - Cuban/Haitian entrant

 - Paroled into the U.S.

 - Conditional entrant granted before 1980

-- · Battered spouse, child, or parent
+- Battered spouse, child, or parent

-- Victim of trafficking and his or her spouse, child, sibling, or parent
+- Victim of trafficking and their spouse, child, sibling, or parent

-- Granted Withholding of Deportation or Withholding of Removal, under the immigration laws or under the Convention against Torture (CAT)
+- Granted Withholding of Deportation or Withholding of Removal under the immigration laws or under the Convention against Torture (CAT)

 - Individual with non-immigrant status (including worker visas, student visas, and citizens of Micronesia, the Marshall Islands, and Palau)

 - Temporary Protected Status (TPS)

 - Deferred Enforced Departure (DED)

 - Deferred Action Status (Exception: Deferred Action for Childhood Arrivals (DACA) isn't an eligible immigration status for applying for health coverage.)

+- Administrative order staying removal issued by the Department of Homeland Security
-- Applicant for:

-- Special Immigrant Juvenile Status

-- Adjustment to LPR Status with an approved visa petition

-- Victim of trafficking visa

-- Asylum who has either been granted employment authorization, OR is under 14 and has had an application for asylum pending for at least 180 days

-- Withholding of Deportation or Withholding of Removal, under the immigration laws or under the Convention against Torture (CAT) who has either been granted employment authorization, OR is under 14 and has had an application for withholding of deportation or withholding of removal under the immigration laws or under the CAT pending for at least 180 days

-- Certain individuals with employment authorization document:
+- Applicant for: - Special Immigrant Juvenile Status - Adjustment to LPR Status with an approved visa petition - · Victim of trafficking visa - Asylum who has either been granted employment authorization, OR is under 14 and has had an application for asylum pending for at least 180 days - Withholding of Deportation or Withholding of Removal, under the immigration laws or under the Convention against Torture (CAT) who has either been granted employment authorization, OR is under 14 and has had an application for withholding of deportation or withholding of removal under the immigration laws or under the CAT pending for at least 180 days - Certain individual with employment authorization document: - Registry applicant - Order of supervision - Applicant for Cancellation of Removal or Suspension of Deportation - Applicant for Legalization under Immigration Reform and Control Act (IRCA) - Applicant for Temporary Protected Status (TPS) - Legalization under the LIFE Act

-- Registry applicants

-- Order of supervision

-- Applicant for Cancellation of Removal or Suspension of Deportation

-- Applicant for Legalization under Immigration Reform and Control Act (IRCA)

-- Applicant for Temporary Protected Status (TPS)

-- Legalization under the LIFE Act

-Immigration status and document types:
+Immigration status and document types

-If you're an eligible non-citizen applying for health coverage, list your immigration document.
+If you're an eligible non-citizen applying for health coverage, write the name of your immigration document.
 See the list below for some common document types.
-If the document you have isn't listed, you can still write its name.
-If you're not sure, or you have an eligible status but no document, call the Marketplace Call Center at 1-800-318-2596 for help.
+If your document isn't listed, you can still write its name.
+If you're not sure, or you have an eligible status but no document, call the Marketplace Call Center at 1-800-318-2596 for help (TTY: 1-855-889-4325).

-IF YOU HAVE: LIST THESE FOR THE DOCUMENT ID: Permanent Resident Card, "Green Card" (I-551) Alien numberCard number Reentry Permit (I-327) Alien number Refugee Travel Document (I-571) Alien number Employment Authorization Card (I-766) Alien number Card number Expiration date Category code Machine Readable Immigrant Visa (with temporary I-551 language) Alien number Passport number Country of issuance Temporary I-551 Stamp (on passport or 1-94/1-94A) • Alien number Arrival/Departure Record (I-94/I-94A) • I-94 number Arrival/Departure Record in foreign passport (I-94) I-94 number Passport number Expiration date Country of issuance Foreign passport Passport numberExpiration dateCountry of issuance Certificate of Eligibility for Nonimmigrant Student Status (I-20) • SEVIS ID Certificate of Eligibility for Exchange Visitor Status (DS2019) SEVIS ID Notice of Action (I-797) Alien number or an I-94 number Other Alien number or an I-94 numberDescription of the type or name of the document
+IF YOU HAVE: LIST THESE FOR THE DOCUMENT ID: Permanent Resident Card, "Green Card" (I-551) Alien numberCard number Reentry Permit (I-327) Alien number Refugee Travel Document (I-571) Alien number Employment Authorization Card (I-766) Alien numberCard numberExpiration dateCategory code Machine Readable Immigrant Visa (with temporary I-551 language) Alien numberPassport numberCountry of issuance Temporary I-551 Stamp (on passport or 1-94/1-94A) Alien number Arrival/Departure Record (I-94/I-94A) I-94 number Arrival/Departure Record in foreign passport (I-94) I-94 numberPassport numberExpiration dateCountry of issuance Foreign passport Passport numberExpiration dateCountry of issuance Certificate of Eligibility for Nonimmigrant Student Status (I-20) SEVIS ID Certificate of Eligibility for Exchange Visitor Status (DS2019) SEVIS ID Notice of Action (I-797) Alien number or an I-94 number Other Alien number or an I-94 number Description of the type or name of the document